aroraayush14/crypto_proj/README.md

-#Overview
+# Crypto Project README

+## Description
-This project aims to fetch cryptocurrency data using an API and display the top 100 cryptocurrencies on a webpage.
-It utilizes [API_NAME] to gather real-time data and showcases it in a user-friendly format.
+This project aims to fetch data from a cryptocurrency API and display information about the top 100 cryptocurrencies on a webpage.
+It utilizes API calls to gather the latest data and presents it in an organized manner for users to view.

-Features
+## Features
-Fetches data from [API_NAME].
+- Fetches data from a specified cryptocurrency API.
-Displays the top 100 cryptocurrencies.
+- Displays information about the top 100 cryptocurrencies.
-Provides information such as current price, market cap, volume, and more.
+- Presents data such as name, symbol, current price, market cap, etc.

-Responsive and visually appealing webpage layout.
-Allows users to sort and filter the displayed data.
-Technologies Used
-Programming Languages: JavaScript, HTML, CSS Frameworks/Libraries: [Library/Framework Names]
-API: [API_NAME]
-Installation
+## Installation
-To run this project locally, follow these steps:

-Clone the repository: git clone [REPOSITORY_URL] Navigate to the project directory.
+1. Clone the repository: `git clone https://github.com/your-username/crypto-project.git`
+2. Navigate to the project directory: `cd crypto-project`
-Open the index.html file in a web browser.
-Usage
-Upon opening the webpage, the top 100 cryptocurrencies will be displayed.
-Users can interact with the data, sort it based on various parameters (price, market cap, etc.), and apply filters if available.
+3. Install dependencies: `npm install` or `yarn install`

-Configuration
+## Configuration
-For API access, you might need to obtain an API key from [API_NAME].
-Once you have the key, you can place it in the designated configuration file (config.js or similar) as follows:
+- Ensure you have an API key from the chosen cryptocurrency API service.
+- Insert your API key in the designated configuration file or environment variables.

-const API_KEY = 'YOUR_API_KEY';

-Contributing
-If you'd like to contribute to this project, please follow these steps:

-Fork the repository.
-Create your branch: git checkout -b feature/YourFeature Commit your changes: git commit -am 'Add YourFeature' Push to the branch: git push origin feature/YourFeature Submit a pull request.

-Credits
-This project was created by Ayush Arora.
-Special thanks to [API_NAME] for providing the cryptocurrency data API.
+## Usage
+1. Run the application: `npm start` or `yarn start`
+2. Access the application via the provided URL or localhost port.

+## Technologies Used
+- HTML, CSS, JavaScript (Frontend)
+- [Your chosen backend framework or language]
+- API (to fetch cryptocurrency data)

+## API Reference
+- [Link to the documentation of the cryptocurrency API you are using]

+## Contributors
+- [Your Name]
+- [Contributor 1]
+- [Contributor 2]
+- ...

+## License
+This project is licensed under the [License Name] License - see the [LICENSE](LICENSE) file for details.